ArbitrumFoundation/governance/src/gov-action-contracts/glamsterdam/README.md

 Both `STOP` and the post-fork probe succeed and return no data.
 The gate itself runs unmodified.
 Publish the unmodified and overridden simulations, identifying the override used.

-## Caveats to re-check before this goes to a vote

-- Re-check EIP-7773 to confirm SLOTNUM is included in Glamsterdam.
-If it is dropped, update the probe bytecode before deploying the gate.
-- Validate the 530,000 per-batch charge against the final EIP-8037 text and devnet measurements for both chains.
-- `parentGasFloorPerToken` is set to 16 for potential future use on chains using blob or Alt DA.
-- The L2 tests use mocked precompiles.
-They check calls and post-state assertions, but real ArbOS execution and batch pricing still need devnet validation.